We LOVE classic chips and salsa, but we also love the sweet version… Cinnamon Tortilla Chips with fruit salsa.

 For Cinnamon Tortilla Chips

-• Mix sugar and cinnamon together in a small bowl.
+• Mix sugar and cinnamon in a small bowl.
 Set aside.

 • Brush flour tortillas with melted butter and sprinkle with the cinnamon sugar mixture.

 • Cut each tortilla into eight wedges.
-Then cut off the tip and cut 3 more triangles from the top of the tortilla.
+Then, cut off the tip of each wedge.
+Cut three more triangles from the upper part of each wedge.
 Place on ungreased baking sheets.

 • Bake for 8-10 minutes, flipping the chips halfway through baking time or just until crisp.
 Serve with fruit salsa.